openSUSE-Rust/obs-service-cargo/README.md

 - a source tarball
 - a Git URL

+The first two supports globbing and finds the directory or file based on how the list of matching patterns are sorted, in most cases, in alphanumeric naming order.

 The Git URL is unique as compared to the other two since it contains additional flags that is passed internally to `roast_scm`.
 This is a section of the service file that documents those flags.

 ```xml
    <parameter name="changesgenerate">